What will the General Data Protection Regulation mean for HR?

 - Train staff in GDPR requirements.

-Mark Hatfield (firstname.lastname@example.org) is a Partner in the Employment, Pensions and Immigration Team based in the North West and an experienced advisor on employer data protection issues.
-If you have any questions about how your organisation should prepare for the new data protection regime please get in touch with Mark or speak to your usual Weightmans contact.
+Mark Hatfield is a Partner in the Employment, Pensions and Immigration Team based in the North West and an experienced advisor on employer data protection issues.
+If you have any questions about how your organisation should prepare for the new data protection regime please get in touch by clicking below for a no obligation chat.